janpeuker/awesome-tech-roles/README.md

 * [Web Accessibility Blueprint](https://alistapart.com/article/diy-web-accessibility-blueprint/) - Beth Raduenzel's classic article why accessibility means empathy for everyone and how to build a team around that
 * [What Designers do](https://faculty.washington.edu/ajko/books/design-methods/#/designers) - Amy Ko's Design Methods compendium starts with the role of the designer and has a list of roles they interact with
 * [You got this.](http://www.zeldman.com/2019/05/22/you-got-this/) - Jeff Zeldman motivating all designers to keep learnings new technologies
-Nick Tune on a common design culture in Tech

 #### Developer Advocate